pdefusco/CML_MLOps_Banking_DEV/README.md

 ## Requirements

-A CML Workspace on version 2.0.40 or above.
+* A CML Workspace on version 2.0.40 or above.
+* CML Runtime with Spark Add-On versions 3.2 or above.